 The big complications of diabetes that affect your feet are loss of sensation, or peripheral neuropathy.
 This is nerve damage, which means you lose feeling in your feet and you can’t tell if you’ve hurt yourself.
 Secondly, the major arteries in your legs can be affected.
 They will tend to harden and narrow sooner than they would in the regular population without diabetes.
 This makes it more difficult to keep your feet warm and healthy with good circulation of blood.
 If you do hurt yourself and get a wound, it can be difficult to heal and difficult to fight infection.

-Unfortunately, two people every hour in Australia have a lower limb amputation because of diabetes and diabetic foot disease.
-As many as 50,000 people in Australia are living with diabetic foot disease at the moment.
+Unfortunately, two people every hour in Australia have a lower limb amputation because of diabetes foot disease.
+As many as 50,000 people in Australia are living with diabetes foot disease at the moment.

 It’s important that everybody is educated, knows how to look after their feet and has a team of people they can turn to for help.
 So if you need help with your feet, give us a call at Umina Podiatry and we’ll be happy to check you, to give you the right advice and to follow up and make sure you don’t have problems in future. living with diabetes needn’t lead to foot disease as long as you know what to do.